wadecoding/gif-player/README.md

 # GIFPlayer

-GIFPlayer is a GIF player that allows for frame-by-frame playback, built-in C#.
+A GIF player that allows for **FAST** frame-by-frame playback, built-in C#.
-It provides intuitive graphical UI to allow users to easily manipulate the animated GIF playback.
+It provides intuitive graphical UI to allow users to easily manipulate.
-Multiple features including autoplay, frame-by-frame adjustment, save a frame as a file, seek bar, real-time frame state, and more.
+Multiple features are available; autoplay, frame-by-frame adjustment, save a frame as a file, seek bar, real-time frame state, and more.

 <div align="center"><img alt="screenshot" src="images/sample.png"></div>